 1 – Beauty and the Beast

-Commonly identified as the film’s theme song, the lyrics of “Beauty and the Beast” describes how Belle and the Beast’s relationship transforms them, allowing their friendship and eventually, love to grow together.
-It’s one of the most famous songs from the best-known scene in all of Beauty And The Beast.
+Commonly identified as the film’s theme song, the lyrics of “Beauty and the Beast” describe how Belle and the Beast’s relationship transforms them, allowing their friendship and love to grow together.
+It’s one of the most famous songs from the best-known scene in Beauty And The Beast.
 It’s no surprise the song won an Oscar for Best Original Song.
 Once you’ve heard it, it’s hard to think of anything else.
 It’s just an iconic song.